PR

 However, the turning point came in the late 1980s, when large Taiwanese companies entered the orchid production business, primarily for export to the Japanese market, and commercial orchid production was established.

-The fact that this type of industry flourished during this period is largely attributed to Japan entering an economic boom known as the "bubble economy."
-Originally, Cymbidium Cymbidium or Dendrobium Dendrobium While other orchids had become established as high-end gifts for the year-end season, phalaenopsis orchids have managed to break into this market and gain popularity.
+The fact that this industry flourished during this period is largely attributed to Japan's economic boom, known as the "bubble economy."
+Originally, Cymbidium and Dendrobium orchids were established as high-end gifts for year-end presents, but Phalaenopsis orchids gradually gained popularity, breaking into the market alongside these.

 One advantage of the Phalaenopsis orchid over other orchids was the ease with which its flowering could be controlled (Nishimura, 2004).
 University research revealed that the plants would not flower under high-temperature conditions, but flowering was promoted by exposure to low-temperature conditions.
 This technique was established in the 1980s, and as a result, Phalaenopsis orchids can now be seen in flower shops all year round.